 Changes to prescriptions

 - Most people who already take home medication now get a longer take-home supply.
+The maximum take home supply is one week.

 - Most people who are on supervised consumption have moved to unsupervised and get a longer take-home supply.
+To make sure this arrangement is working well for you, your service will be asking you to attend review appointments with your recovery worker or doctor/NMP.
+It is important that you attend these appointments.

 - We have looked at your current situation, including your health and accommodation, and decided on the best option that will mean you can stay as safe as possible.